 };

-5. Confirm deploy to Lambda@Edge by checking the box and click on deploy.
+5. Confirm deployment to Lambda@Edge by checking the box and clicking deploy.

 Now we are all ready to test the S3 website authentication.

-Copy the domain of the cloudfront and paste it in browser.
+Copy the domain of the Cloudfront and paste it into the browser.
 It will ask you for authentication.
-Based on the above code the credentials are “user” and “password”
+Based on the above code, the credentials are “user” and “password.”

-Using above solution, you can leverage lambda to provide authentication to the static website that is hosted on S3.
-It could be very useful where you want to restrict the website accessibility.
+Using the above solution, you can leverage lambda to authenticate the static website hosted on S3.
+It could be beneficial if you want to restrict website accessibility.

 Written by – Atin Mittal